Subscribe To This Site

 The only time that you would want to cover a new RV with an extended warranty is if the RV you are buying is an orphan RV.
 An orphan RV is a brand new RV manufactured by a company that has gone out of business, so there is no new RV warranty provided.
 Please take a look at the answers to these questions to get more information on whether your RV would be considered an orphan.
 Is The RV Dealer Responsible For Warranty When The Manufacturer Goes Bankrupt? and What RV Manufacturers Are Out Of Business?

-My own personal recommendation for an RV Extended Warranty is the Good Sam Club's Continued Service Plan.
-The Good Sam's CSP plan is reasonably priced and provided by the Good Sam Club, who has been helping RVers for years.
-To get more information on what is covered click on this link Good Sam CSP: FREE QUOTE
+My own personal recommendation for an RV Extended Warranty is the Good Sam Extended Service Plan.
+The Good Sam Extended Service Plan is reasonably priced and provided by the Good Sam Club, who has been helping RVers for years.

 Important Update: Due to all of the comments I have received on this topic.
 Including several comments with misleading information on RV Extended Service Plans.
 I have decided to list the reasons why I recommend the Good Sam Extended Service Plan.